euclidprobe/euclidprobe.github.io/index.md

 Euclid Probe uses screw attached magnets to a PCB for both mechanical coupling and for electrical contacts and dimensional accuracy.
 It is simply the most reliable and secure method for attaching the magnets to the parts.
 The Z-Probe circuit is completed when the probe is attached to the dock.

+##  <span style="color:red">Shipping Update 3/11/2022:</span>
+24V boards are on their way to us!
+Once they pass our QA/QC we will be sending out to resellers.
+As soon as stock is received, we will by updating our <a href="https://twitter.com/euclidprobe" target="blank"> Twitter feed </a> and this page, with delivery estimates.
+We appreciate everyone's patience and understanding in dealing with this unexpected delay.

-# Euclid Probe got reviewed by Teaching Tech!
+## Euclid Probe got reviewed by Teaching Tech!
 <div style="width:100%;text-align:center;">
  <iframe width="420" height="180" src="https://www.youtube.com/embed/egWpvaTsl10" title="YouTube video player" frameborder="2" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>  <br>